Unicorn Peak

-Unicorn Peak is the highest point in the Tatoosh Range which is a sub-range of the Cascade Range.
-It's located in Mount Rainier National Park, south of Mount Rainier.
+Unicorn Peak is a 6971 ft mountain summit in Lewis County of Washington state, United States.
+It is the highest point in the Tatoosh Range which is a sub-range of the Cascade Range.
+It is located in Mount Rainier National Park, south of Mount Rainier.
+Precipitation runoff from the mountain's small glaciers, such as Unicorn Glacier, drains into tributaries of the Cowlitz River.
 The descriptive name is for the mountain's resemblance to the head and horn of a unicorn.
 The toponym was officially adopted in 1913 by the U.S. Board on Geographic Names.
-Precipitation runoff from the mountain's small glaciers, such as Unicorn Glacier, drains into tributaries of the Cowlitz River.